 Dynamic Arrays are the biggest change to Excel formulas in years.
 Maybe the biggest change ever.
 This is because Dynamic Arrays let you easily work with multiple values at the same time in a formula.
 This article provides an overview with many links and examples.

-Pivot tables are one of the most powerful and useful features in Excel.
+Pivot tables are the fastest and easiest way to quickly analyze data in Excel.
 This article is an introduction to Pivot Tables and their benefits, and a step-by-step guide with sample data.

 Formula errors are useful, because they tell you clearly that something is wrong.
 This guide shows examples of each of the 9 formula errors you might run into, with information on how to investigate and correct the error.